AlysterVodka/IHaveBeenHereBefore/Research_Essay.md

 "Memories of childhood seem hazy and distant, qualities which make them comparable to dreams." - Alex Magozzi , https://www.trashmag.xyz/online-pub/liminal-space-in-the-2020s

-### dreamcore
+### Dreamcore

-A specific topic I would like to talk about, is Dreamcore.
-Dreamcore is a relatively new term which describes that feeling of dread in a liminal space, but heavily tints it with nostalgia.
+A specific topic I would like to talk about, is #Dreamcore.
+Dreamcore is a relatively new term which describes that feeling of dread in a liminal space, but heavily tints it with #nostalgia.
 We've been here before... right?
 Our dreams have a very special type of style and feel to them, which is what Dreamcore tries to sample.

 ##### sources
 https://vapor95.com/blogs/darknet/liminal-space-dreamcore-and-weirdcore